prjemian/cmd_response/doc/source/theory.rst

 version (:ref:`get_version`).

+.. index:: epicsduino

 .. _epicsduino:

 epicsduino
 --------------

 .. epicsduino is behind the APS firewall.
-   It should be posted publicly for better access.
+   It could be posted publicly for better access.

 The **epicsduino** project of Keenan Lang at the Advanced Photon Source [#]_ is *very* similar to this project as it was developed in parallel to this project.
-In the **epicsduino** project, SCPI [#SCPI]_ are provided using String objects.
+In the **epicsduino** project, an SCPI command interface [#SCPI]_ is constructed using String objects.
 This interface consumes significant SRAM and thus limits the features which can be implemented in the interface language and also limits the Arduino models on which the sketch can be used.
-Also, the SCPI commands are verbose, which take more time to parse.
+Also, the SCPI commands are longer, and take more time to parse.

 .. [#] **epicsduino**: https://subversion.xray.aps.anl.gov/bcdaioc/projects/epicsduino
 .. [#SCPI] SCPI: http://www.ivifoundation.org/scpi/default.aspx